 While not launching anything into space itself, Space Intelligence uses data collected in space – from a wide range of satellites – to amass an audit-grade land cover data catalogue.

 With a special focus on forests, Space Intelligence aims to provide geospatial tools to assess and mitigate deforestation around the world, as well as assessing the carbon impact from it.
-It currently covers around 640 million hectares of land over seven countries, and plans to expand to another 35 countries by the end of Q4 next year.
+It covers around 640 million hectares of land in seven countries, and plans to expand to another 35 countries by the end of Q4 next year.

 It closed a series A round earlier this year with investment from AzurX Space Ventures and Intercontinental Exchange